Fellow-Consulting-AG/docapp-docs/docs/de/docbits/fileshare/watchdog-macOS.md

 First configure the following folders:

-* Read folder → documents that are exported to Docbits (Doc²) are uploaded here
+* Read folder → documents that are exported to DocBits (Doc²) are uploaded here
 * Error folder → documents that ran into an error during the export are saved here
 * Processed folder → successfully processed documents are stored here